 In a large heavy frying pan (I use my

-cast iron frying pan) over medium-high heat, cook two prepared cube steaks in 2 tablespoons oil for
+cast iron frying pan) over medium-high heat, cook two prepared steaks in 2 tablespoons oil for

 Milk Gravy Recipe: